Qwertyysl/MalaysiaPrayerTime/README.md

 - **Stop Button**: Manual control to stop adzan anytime
 - **Countdown Timer**: Real-time countdown display during playback

+## ⚠️ A Note on Built-in Audio

+### Why is there no built-in Adzan sound?

+To comply with Mozilla's add-on policies and navigate technical limitations, this extension does not include pre-packaged audio files.
+This approach ensures the extension remains compliant and lightweight.
+Instead, it empowers users with the flexibility to upload their own preferred Adzan and Doa audio, giving you full control over the experience.

 ## 📥 Installation

 ### Method 1: From XPI File (Recommended)